informatica-unica/lip/contextfree/README.md

 Context-free grammars can easily be formalized in OCaml with types only.
 We have defined these types in [lib/types.ml](lib/types.ml).
 You must not edit this file.

-Now, let's go over each type that makes up a grammar.
+Now let's go over each type that makes up a grammar.

 First, we need a few constructors to represent non-terminal symbols:
 ```ocaml